mmizutani/sbt-play-gulp/README.md

 ## Demo
-To see the plugin in action and how to configure the gulpfile.js, please see and run [the sample Play project](play-gulp-sample/) in the play-gulp-demo directory of this repository.
+To see the plugin in action and how to configure the gulpfile.js, please see and run the sample Play projects in the [samples directory](https://github.com/mmizutani/sbt-play-gulp/samples/) of this repository.

 ## For whom and why Gulp not Grunt